coder/docs/setup/air-gapped/infrastructure.md

 ### Resolving the registry using the cluster's DNS or hostAliases

-Your Nodes must have their host file set to the `$REGISTRY_DOMAIN` and the static IP address of the local registry.
-For example, if the registry is on 10.0.0.2, then add this to your Node configuration script:
+Nodes must be able to resolve `$REGISTRY_DOMAIN` name to the static IP address of the local registry.
+One way to do this without an external DNS server is to use the node's hosts file.
+For example, if the registry is on 10.0.0.2, then add this to the Node configuration script:

 ```console
 echo "10.0.0.2 $REGISTRY_DOMAIN_NAME" >> /etc/hosts